-Of all the festivals, Sukkot is surely the one that speaks most powerfully to our time.
-Kohelet could almost have been written in the twenty first century.
-Here is the ultimate success, the man who has it all – the houses, the cars, the clothes, the adoring women, the envy of all men – who has pursued everything this world can offer from pleasure to possessions to power to wisdom and yet who, surveying the totality of his life, can only say, in effect, “Meaningless, meaningless, everything is meaningless.”
+Of all the festivals, Succot is surely the one that speaks most powerfully to our time.
+Kohelet could almost have been written in the twenty-first century.
+Here is the picture of ultimate success, the man who has it all – the houses, the cars, the clothes, the adoring women, the envy of others – he has pursued everything this world can offer from pleasure to possessions to power to wisdom and yet, surveying the totality of his life, he can only say, in effect, “Meaningless, meaningless, everything is meaningless.”

 Kohelet was also, of course, a cosmopolitan: a man at home everywhere and therefore nowhere.
 This is the man who had seven hundred wives and three hundred concubines but in the end could only say, “More bitter than death is the woman.”
-It should be clear to anyone who reads this in the context of the life of Solomon, that Kohelet is not really talking about women but about himself.
+It should be clear to anyone who reads this in the context of the life of King Solomon, the author of the book, that Kohelet is not really talking about women but about himself.

-The power of Sukkot is that it takes us back to the most elemental roots of our being.
+The power of Succot is that it takes us back to the most elemental roots of our being.
 You don’t need to live in a palace to be surrounded by clouds of glory.
-You don’t need to be rich to buy yourself the same leaves and fruit that a billionaire uses in worshipping God.
-Living in the sukkah and inviting guests to your meal, you discover – such is the premise of Ushpizin, the mystical guests – that the people who have come to visit you are none other than Abraham, Isaac and Jacob and their wives.
-What makes a hut more beautiful than a home is that when it comes to Sukkot there is no difference between the richest of the rich and the poorest of the poor.
+You don’t need to be gloriously wealthy to buy yourself the same leaves and fruit that a billionaire uses in worshipping God.
+Living in the succah and inviting guests to your meal, you discover that the people who have come to visit you are none other than Abraham, Isaac and Jacob and their wives (such is the premise of Ushpizin, the mystical guests).
+What makes a hut more beautiful than a home is that when it comes to Succot there is no difference between the richest of the rich and the poorest of the poor.
 We are all strangers on earth, temporary residents in God’s almost eternal universe.
 And whether or not we are capable of pleasure, whether or not we have found happiness, nonetheless we can all feel joy.

-Sukkot is the time we ask the most profound question of what makes a life worth living.
+Succot is the time we ask the most profound question of what makes a life worth living.
 Having prayed on Rosh Hashanah and Yom Kippur to be written in the Book of Life, Kohelet forces us to remember how brief life actually is, and how vulnerable.
 “Teach us to number our days that we may get a heart of wisdom.”
 What matters is not how long we live, but how intensely we feel that life is a gift we repay by giving to others.
-Joy, the overwhelming theme of the festival, is what we feel when we know that it is a privilege simply to be alive, inhaling the intoxicating beauty of this moment amidst the profusion of nature, the teeming diversity of life and the sense of communion with those many others with whom we share a history and a hope.
+Joy, the overwhelming theme of the festival, is what we feel when we know that it is a privilege simply to be alive, inhaling the intoxicating beauty of this moment amidst the profusion of nature, the teeming diversity of life and the sense of communion with those many others who share our history and our hope.